-If you’re interested in finding out more about how we can help you navigate your wedding to make it as safe (and as fun!) as possible for you and your guests, inquire today!
+If you’re interested in finding out more about how we can help, inquire today!

 A pop-up wedding is an intimate, private ceremony with only close family & friends in attendance and is the perfect mix between an elopement and an extravagant event.
 It gives you the detailed beauty of an elaborate wedding, with the ease of an elopement at a fraction of the cost.

 There are two types of pop-up weddings.
 One is where the client customizes the wedding ceremony and chooses their own venue, vendors, and décor.
 The cost savings comes in because you may not be utilizing vendors for a full day nor would you be paying for a reception for hundreds of people.

 Another type of pop-up wedding is where a “host” such as a wedding planner or other wedding vendor puts together an intimate ceremony complete with décor, floral, a photographer and/or videographer, and a cake or dessert.
 Items such as a cocktail hour or brunch can be added on depending on the venue and timing.
 What keeps costs down for this type of event is that the event would last for a limited amount of time, typically 2-3 hours, and there would be multiple couples using the same set of vendors in a given day.